leanix-public/scripts/README.md

-# Welcome to the LeanIX Scripts Hub
+# Welcome to the SAP LeanIX Scripts Hub

 ## Overview